 “It was a lot of weight going off the shoulders crossing the finish line,” Van der Poel said.
 “It was a very long race for me.
 It finally comes together.”

 With the win, Van der Poel gets to race the rest of the season and next season in rainbow stripes, settle into the new house he just bought in Belgium, and enjoy the spoils of being world champ again: getting a Cyclocross Magazine profile on his bike.

 He was even kind enough to hold it up for us.

 In Bogense, Van der Poel had a gray and black Canyon Inflite CF SLX, the same bike as the one we saw him win on in November at Superprestige Gavere but without the UEC European Champion theme of blue and silver panels.
 The blue wouldn’t match his Dutch national team jersey, so off they went.
 You can expect that rainbow stripes will be returning in their place.
 We revisit our recent profile of his bike.

-When we saw Mathieu van der Poel go two-for-two at the U.S. World Cups in 2017, he was riding a Stevens Super Prestige to his many victories.
-Fast forward a year and Van der Poel’s rival Wout van Aert is on a Stevens, while the Dutch phenom and his team have a new bike.
+The last time we saw Van der Poel win Worlds, he was on a green camo Stevens Super Prestige.
+When we saw Mathieu van der Poel go two-for-two at the U.S. World Cups in 2017, he was still riding a Stevens Super Prestige, albeit in different colors.
+Fast forward one season and Van der Poel’s rival Wout van Aert is on a Stevens, while the Dutch phenom and his team have been on Canyon since January 2018.